 D.D.
 Are you a perfectionist?

 N.O.
 Yes, it pains me to say, but I think you have to be, in order to produce the best work you possibly can.
 It causes my workroom team a bit of pain from time to time!
 I spend so much time in the workroom with my team, as I love being in there.
-Over the last 2 years, they really have understood how I like to have things made and my attention to detail.
+Over the last two years, they really have understood how I like to have things made and my attention to detail.
 There is a lot less remaking now compared to earlier on.
 I am lucky to have such a diverse team from all around the world and all ages.
 It gives a wonderful mix of older and modern techniques which brings something really special to the pieces.

 D.D.
 Designers always seem to bond with a muse that embodies their vision and philosophy.
 Describe the perfect Nicholas Oakwell muse…who is she?